 CSU students and employees should understand that possessing, using or selling marijuana in any form is prohibited on campus and during University activities.
 Amendment 64 legalizes certain activities related to marijuana under Colorado law, yet Amendment 64 specifically authorizes the University – as a school and an employer – to prohibit the possession and use of marijuana on University property.

-Research on hemp (marijuana which contains less than .03% of the THC compound) is permitted within specific parameters governed the Agricultural Act of 2014 (Farm Bill) and Colorado state statute 35-61.
-At this time, the U.S. Drug Enforcement Agency does not allow medical-related research on hemp.
+Research on hemp (marijuana which contains less than 0.3% of the THC compound) is permitted within specific parameters governed the Agricultural Act of 2014 (Farm Bill) and Colorado state statute 35-61.

 Use and Possession of Marijuana is Prohibited on Campus

 Colorado law may allow certain marijuana related activities, such as limited medical marijuana use and other recreational use and possession.
 However, using and possessing marijuana in any form remains a crime under federal law.
-At the federal level, the Controlled Substances Act (CSA) criminalizes the growing and use of marijuana, and it is well settled that federal enforcement agencies can prosecute users and growers of marijuana.
+At the federal level, the Controlled Substances Act criminalizes the growing and use of marijuana, and it is well settled that federal enforcement agencies can prosecute users and growers of marijuana.
 As a controlled substance, use and possession of marijuana is also prohibited by the Student Conduct Code and is not permitted on campus.
-In addition to being a federal offense under the CSA, the use of medical marijuana in the workplace and on campus is restricted by federal laws, such as the federal Drug-Free Workplace Act and the federal Drug-Free Schools and Communities Act.
+In addition to being a federal offense under the act, the use of medical marijuana in the workplace and on campus is restricted by federal laws, such as the federal Drug-Free Workplace Act and the federal Drug-Free Schools and Communities Act.
 Those federal laws require the University to prohibit the use of marijuana on campus.